android-rcs/rcsjta/core/README.txt

 Build instruction:

-Prior to build the core package please create the third party libraries by entrering the folowing command line:
+Prior to build the core package please create the third party libraries by entering the following command line:

 > ant libs